Curtis Leeper

-Curtis Leeper (born December 28, 1955) is a retired American soccer player who played professionally in the North American Soccer League, Major Indoor Soccer League and American Soccer League.
+Curtis Leeper (born December 28, 1955) is an American retired soccer player who played professionally in the North American Soccer League, Major Indoor Soccer League and American Soccer League.

 Leeper attended Florida International University, playing on the men's soccer team.
 In 1977, he turned professional with the Fort Lauderdale Strikers of the North American Soccer League.
 He spent two seasons with the Strikers before being traded to the Philadelphia Fury during the 1979 season.
 In the fall of 1979, he began his indoor career with the Pittsburgh Spirit of the Major Indoor Soccer League.
 He would go on to play a single season with the Spirit as well as the Phoenix Inferno and Los Angeles Lazers.
 From 1981 to 1983, Leeper played for the Carolina Lightnin' of the American Soccer League.
-In 1984, he played for the Fort Lauderdale Sun of the United Soccer League.
-After his retirement, he worked for Nike.
+After his retirement, he worked for Nike for 21 years having many different job responsibilities.
+One of which was director of Sales for the US soccer division, where he was awarded US sales manager of the year.